Doc Bagby

-Harry "Doc" Bagby (né Harry Camilus Bagby; 1 August 1917 Philadelphia – 3 September 1970 Manhattan) was an American studio musician who played piano and organ, and backed many artists in pop and jazz.
+Harry "Doc" Bagby (né Harry Camilus Bagby) was an American studio musician who played piano and organ, and backed many artists in pop and jazz.
 He played a major part in the music scene from the late 1940s to the late 1960s.
 He was also a bandleader and solo artist in his own right.
 He released many singles throughout his career.
 He is also the co-composer of the hit song "Rock the Joint" which has been recorded by Jimmy Preston and Bill Haley.

 Background

 During the 1930s while still a teenager he played at many house parties and became a requested musician.
 During the 1940s he started up his own orchestra which lasted until he was drafted into military service.
 Post 1945, he managed a record store and soon after was working for Gotham Records.
 The roles he had for the label were music adviser, talent scout and A&R man.
 As its music director he produced numerous records.